matthieuSolente/email-darkmode/README.md

 - :x: iPhone 12 iOS 14 (force dark)
 - :x: iPhone 12 - Gmail iOS 14 (dark)

-It's working on Mac OS so on Mac OS Monterrey, Big Sur, Mojave you will have the white image.
-The background won't change on these versions so to avoid white image on light background you'll have to change the background color of the container.

-Mac OS Monterrey, Big Sur, Mojave no changes in light mode

 In the head
 ```
 <meta name="color-scheme" content="light dark">